Taiwan protests Nigeria's demand to move trade mission

 - Woman killed in wrong-way collision with ambulance on I-5

+Onyeama said Nigeria was not “pressurized” by China.
+He called the presence of a Taiwan trade office, despite Nigeria’s longtime diplomatic recognition of China, “an anomaly.”

-His comments came at a joint press conference in which Chinese Foreign Minister Wang Yi said another $40 billion investment in Nigeria is “in the pipeline.”
+His comments came at a joint press conference where China’s foreign minister said another $40 billion investment in Nigeria is “in the pipeline,” in addition to more than $40 billion already invested in the West African oil producer.

+Both Taiwan and China use aid and investment to lure allies.
+But Taiwan has become increasingly isolated, recognized by only a few Central American countries and some Caribbean and Pacific island nations.

+Taiwan has diplomatic relations with only two African countries, Burkina Faso and Swaziland, since Sao Tome and Principe last month severed ties in exchange for Beijing’s offer of aid and investment.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.